webjive/Simple-Disable-Comments/README.md

 ## Installation

-1. Upload the `disable-comments` folder to the `/wp-content/plugins/` directory
+1. Upload the `simple-disable-comments` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it!
 Comments are now completely disabled